 - A man from the church we had visited lent us a few basic tools to be able to retrieve the window from the other van and install it in ours.

 - Papa the Farmer didn't have a lot of tools with him to remove the window, but of course, God had already taken care of that.
 Somebody who had been to the salvage yard before us had needed to get the window motor out of the door and they had already removed the window to access the motor.
 So my husband didn't even have to remove the window himself!

 - We were able to find another place to stay until we could at least get the bank card situation fixed so that we could come home and we had a really nice visit with those folks.

-I have to admit that – now that it has all worked out and we are safely home – I am a little amused by the whole situation.
-I wonder what those thieves thought to themselves when they got home and realized they had stolen an empty camera case, a complete collection of bamboo knitting needles and a nice King James Bible.
+I have to admit that – now that it has all worked out and we are safely home – I am not amused, but able to see the lighter side of the whole situation.
+I wonder what those thieves thought to themselves when they got home and realized they had stolen an empty camera case, a complete collection of bamboo knitting needles and a really nice King James Bible.

 I hope they read the Bible and come to know Jesus.
 Maybe we don't know the end of this story yet, but we'll find out in Heaven.
 Just maybe.